Surface counterexamples to the Eisenbud-Goto conjecture: Counterexamples to the Eisenbud-Goto conjecture

 \begin{rem} We have proved that there is a homogeneous polynomial $F$ of degree $34$ such that $x_0^{32}x_1^2\in\mon(F)$ in any minimal generating set of $I_{X_6}$.
 Indeed, using Macaulay2, one can see {

 } is contained in a minimal generating set of $I_{X_6}$. \end{rem}

 \begin{rem} The linear system we used to construct the map is consisted of four monomials and one binomial in $H^0(\o_{\p^2}(6))$.
-It would be difficult to get a counterexample if the image were a toric variety, i.e. if the sections were all monomials.
-Note that the projective varieties we constructed are the next simplest projective varieties to the projective toric varieties in the sense that all sections in the linear system are monomials except one, which is a binomial. \end{rem}
+It would be difficult to get a counterexample if the sections were all monomials because the image is a toric variety in that case.
+Note that the projective varieties we constructed are the next simplest projective varieties to those in the sense that all sections in the linear system are monomials except one, which is a binomial. \end{rem}

 The following proposition shows taking the kernel of a map between polynomial rings over fields commutes with extending the field.
 It shows that the generators of the kernel of a map between the polynomial rings over $\k$ can be obtained by taking the generators of that over $\q$.
 It also enables us to investigate the example over $\q$, instead of $\k$, so that we can use computer algebra systems to compute the projective invariants that are stable under the field extension $\k/\q$.